Thriving on Campus

 Good2Talk provides confidential support services for post-secondary students living in Ontario and Nova Scotia.
 This free service is available by phone (1-866-925-5454) or text (text GOOD2TALKON to 686868) where students can receive information and referrals about services and supports for mental health, addictions and well-being on and off campus and speak anonymously with a professional counsellor.

 The Indigenous Peer Mentor Program helps first-year students transition to university life by promoting student engagement and a sense of belonging on campus.
-It provides support for first-year, self-identified Indigenous students by matching them with experienced Indigenous students who act as mentors.
-The program provides members with social, academic, and cultural development, peer-to-peer support, and activities to support community building and growth.
+This program matches new self-identified Indigenous students at Carleton with experienced Indigenous students who act as mentors, providing academic and social support and advice.
+The mentorship program offers three streams: Carleton Peer Mentorship, Indigenous Enriched Support Program (IESP) and Community Partners.

 International Student Service Office